Ed-Fi-Exchange-OSS/Meadowlark/docs/DOCKER-LOCAL-DEV.md

 _Also see [DOCKER](DOCKER.md) for more general information about using Docker for Meadowlark in development, testing, and production_.

+> [!WARNING]
-:exclamation: These solutions should only be used on localhost with proper firewalls around external network access to the workstation.
-Not appropriate for production use.
+> These solutions should only be used on localhost with proper
+> firewalls around external network access to the workstation.
+Not appropriate
+> for production use.

 These compose files require [Docker Compose v2](https://github.com/docker/compose) (which comes with Docker Desktop for